-107. Every cage or skip used in a shaft for raising or lowering Reg.
-107 men shall, when required by the inspector, be fitted with side amended by G.G.
-4/11/49. catches, and with special and suitable appliances to prevent its sudden fall down the shaft and also with a safety hook with suitable detaching appliances fixed to the head frame; and no safety hook shall be used that will not suspend a cage at the head frame when detached from the rope.
-Within six months of the publication of this regulation in the Gazette, all safety hooks shall be fitted with a terting hole or the same and taking holes. with a testing hole or other approved testing device.
+Every cage or skip used in a shaft for raising or lowering Reg.
+107 men shall when required by the inspector, be fitted with side catches, and with special and suitable appliances to prevent its sudden fall down the shaft and also with a safety hook with suitable detaching appliances fixed to the head frame; and no safety hook shall be used that will not suspend a cage at the head frame when detached from the rope.
+Within six months of the publication of this regulation in the Gazette, all safety hooks shall be fitted with a testing hole or other approved testing device.